Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 exercised, and the next write creates a new bucket.
 This defines the bucket lifecycle algorithm.

+TODO insert graphic

 Exercise assignment is performed using a deterministic algorithm seeded by the `uint160 optionKey`, with entropy from actors who write and exercise options without either party being able to influence the outcome.
 The runtime complexity of this algorithm is $ \mathcal{O}(n) $ where $ n $ is the number of buckets consumed by the algorithm to fulfill the exercise.

+TODO check if this is still accurate wording "with entropy from actors who write and exercise options without either party being able to influence the outcome"

 However, because the probability of an exercise assignment to the most recently created bucket is $ 1 \over n $, where $ n $ is the number